-The Authority has a \$777,000 permanent loan from RSI Bank.
+The Authority has no outstanding debt at June 30, 2023.
+The Authority had a \$777,000 permanent loan from RSI Bank.
 The purpose of the loan was to purchase and install energy efficient boilers, hot water systems, controls, lighting and insulated water equipment for Authority buildings.
-Interest shall be charged on outstanding principal commencing the date of the first loan advance at a per annum rate of 4.5%.
-The loan will be repaid in 120 monthly instalments of \$8,053 including interest commencing in December 2012 and maturing in November 2022.
-The note is secured by underlying equipment.
-The following is a schedule of payments through maturity:
+Interest was charged on outstanding principal at a per annum rate of 4.5%.
+The loan was repaid in 120 monthly instalments of \$8,053 including interest commencing in December 2012 and matured in November 2022.